What is Spaced Repetition?

 Tips for Maximum Effectiveness

 - Be selective Only mark truly important content.
-Too many items increases review burden and reduces sustainability.
+Too many items increase review burden and reduces sustainability.

 - Write notes in your own words Research shows that summarizing in your own words (elaboration) produces stronger memory traces than copying text verbatim.